-M qualified as a midwife a few years ago but a traumatic incident caused her to leave the profession.
-She lost her confidence but was determined to continue to help others and did so in a charity setting.
+M qualified as a midwife a few years ago, but a traumatic incident caused her to leave the profession that she loved.
+She knew she had lost her confidence but was determined to continue to help others in a charity setting.

-Whilst helping ladies she discovered that Threshold DAS was offering working ladies in her area the chance to complete qualifications and asked if she could have a place.
-She was accepted and decided to study safeguarding as a qualification.
+Whilst helping women in her community she discovered that Threshold DAS was offering women in her community who were employed or self-employed in her area the chance to complete a qualification and asked if she could have a place.
+A staff member of Threshold undertook an assessment and a training plan with her and she was accepted on to the programme.
+She decided to study safeguarding and knew that this course would give her an Agored Cymru qualification.
 In the past she attended courses on the subject but only received a certificate proving attendance.
-She felt this was the course to help her reawaken her self-esteem and develop her prospects.
+She felt this was the course to help her upskill for the future.

 These are her words:

-As can be seen she has regained her confidence, earning a position which has enhanced her career helping others and furthering developing her prospects.
+She has regained her confidence, and a new position which has enhanced her career helping others and improved her career path.
 She has developed courses and is now teaching antenatal classes with her own business as well as being employed.
-She feels like a new woman.
+She says that she feels “like a new woman”.

 This is her story as she wrote it: